mrsimpson/slides-context-is-all-you-need/slides/19-three-layers.md

 </style>

 <!--

 **Speaker Notes:**
+Main message: Three-layer framework provides practical structure for maintaining and delivering clear context to AI systems

+- Three layers
+- Practical framework
+- Clear context

+*Transition: This leads us to a fundamental shift in how we think about engineering.*

+...

 Once you establish clear thinking, you need a practical framework to maintain and provide that clarity.
 This is the three-layer context engineering approach I developed while building workflows.

-**Layer 1 - Rich Conversation Context**: This is about organizing your thinking systematically.
-Instead of jumping to solutions, you ask the right questions, clarify requirements, and build understanding methodically.
-When you maintain clarity in your conversations, your AI can respond clearly too.
+Layer 1 is Rich Conversation Context - organizing your thinking systematically, asking the right questions, clarifying requirements methodically.

-**Layer 2 - Process Memory**: Phase-aware development plans that help you stay organized across complex projects.
-Track what phase you're in, what decisions you've made, what's been completed.
-When you maintain this process memory, your AI agents can understand the current context and contribute appropriately.
+Layer 2 is Process Memory - phase-aware development plans that track what phase you're in, what decisions you've made, what's been completed.

-**Layer 3 - Long-term Memory**: Requirements, Architecture, and Design documents that preserve your thinking across conversations and sessions.
-This allows you to build on previous work instead of starting from scratch every time.
+Layer 3 is Long-term Memory - requirements, architecture, and design documents that preserve your thinking across conversations and sessions.
+This may as well be captured outside the system, e. g. in knowledge databases connected via RAG.

-The key insight: these three layers provide the context AI needs to transform from chaotic assistant to capable execution partner.
-When you provide clear context through these layers, AI can handle the execution work while you focus on engineering decisions and strategic thinking.
+These three layers provide the context AI needs to transform from chaotic assistant to capable execution partner.

-This isn't theory - this is the practical implementation that makes context engineering work in real development scenarios.
 -->